 - Biopsy – Cells or tissues are removed from the body to be further examined under a microscope

 While the four methods discussed above are the most common screening procedures, you should consult with a doctor to determine which screening method is best for you.6

 - Fine needle aspiration – is a form of biopsy (cells or tissues are removed from the body) using a fine needle

-- Physical examination – is when The doctor check for abnormalities in the penis area
+- Physical examination – is when the doctor checks for abnormalities in the penis

 While the two methods discussed above are the most common screening procedures, you should consult with a doctor to determine which screening method is best for you.7